Should We Teach Kids About Porn's Harms? Yes, and Here's How

 (1) vaginal, anal, and oral penetration of a woman by three or more men at the same time; (2) double anal, in which a woman is penetrated anally by two men at the same time; (3) double vagina, in which a woman is penetrated vaginally by two men at the same time; (4) gagging, in which a woman has a penis thrust so far down her throat that she gags; and (5) bukkake, in which any number of men ejaculate, often at the same time, onto a woman’s body, face, hair, eyes, ears, or mouth.

-In her 2016 bestselling book American Girls: Social Media and the Secret Lives of Teenagers, the award-winning journalist Nancy Jo Sales, provides further evidence of porn’s brutal and misogynist treatment of women:
+In her 2016 bestselling book American Girls: Social Media and the Secret Lives of Teenagers, the award-winning journalist Nancy Jo Sales provides further evidence of porn’s sometimes brutal and misogynist treatment of women:

 A 2007 content analysis of 50 of the most popular Internet videos found that most scenes portrayed verbal and physical abuse.
 Gang rape and repeated anal sex were frequently featured.
 Always, the female performers appeared to be enjoying the abuse and humiliation.